 The Gas Pipeline Infrastructure Market is segmented as follows:

-• Transmission Pipeline
+• Transmission Pipelines (High-Pressure, Long-Distance)

 By Application

-• Compressor Station
+• Compressor Stations

 Regional Coverage: